YINI Cheat Sheet

 🧩 Inline Objects & Nested Data

-(Objects are also called maps or dictionaries in general sense.)
+Objects are also called maps or dictionaries in many languages.

 Simple object